cyruss081115/LeadAccomSeparation/README.md

 # Lead and Accompaniment Separation
 ## Description
 In this project, we present two novel attention-based variants of the TFC-TDF-UNet architecture, namely TFC-TDSA-UNet and TFC-TDT-UNet, aiming to further improve the performance of lead and accompaniment separation.
 The models adopt the Complex as Channel (CaC) framework to estimate a vocal isolated spectrogram.
 Experiments on MUSDB18-HQ benchmark show the superior training speed of the UNet architecture, and demonstrate the effectiveness of attention mechanism on music separation tasks.
+[Access report](./assets/report.pdf)

 ## Usage
 1. Run the following commands to install dependencies